 The draft agreement covers a range of issues, including:

 - the rights of EU citizens in the UK and British nationals in the EU (for the moment, little – if anything – will change for these people);

 - the amount the UK will contribute to the EU budget (and for how long);

 - the border between Ireland and Northern Ireland;

-a transition period from 29 March until the end of December 2020 in which all EU rules and laws will continue to apply to the UK.You can read more about the rights of EU citizens in the UK and British nationals in the EU in a document published by the European Commission.
+a transition period until the end of December 2020 in which all EU rules and laws will continue to apply to the UK.You can read more about the rights of EU citizens in the UK and British nationals in the EU in a document published by the European Commission.

-On 7 January 2019 central government announced a 15-month transition period for British nationals in the Netherlands in the event that the UK leaves the EU without an agreement in place.
+On 7 January 2019 the Dutch government announced a 15-month transition period for British nationals in the Netherlands in the event that the UK leaves the EU without an agreement in place.
 During this transition period, nothing will change for British nationals living in the Netherlands.
 They will be given enough time to arrange a residence permit.